The Best Stand Up Paddleboards (SUPs):

 Weight capacity is especially important for displacement hull and racing boards.
 These boards are much more carefully tuned for performance; when they’re over-weighted, performance goes way down.
 Planing boards, on the other hand, usually don’t experience as much drag, even when you exceed the weight capacity.

-Grab A Stand Up Paddleboard and Hit the Water
+It’s time for you to… buy a Stand Up Paddleboard and Hit the Water

 Excited to pick up your next paddle board?
 Whether you’re buying your first, or you’re looking for a more performance-minded piece, any of these boards will do the trick.
 And let us know what you think.